awslabs/security-hub-compliance-analyzer/README.md

 ** For more information on enabling this standard visit [Enabling and disabling security standards ](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-enable-disable.html))

+> **Note:** The deployment scripts now include automatic prerequisite checking and enablement.
+If AWS Config, Security Hub, or the NIST 800-53 Rev. 5 standard are not enabled, the scripts can automatically enable them for you.
+See the [Deployment Instructions](#deployment-instructions) section for more details.

 ## Security Hub Compliance Analyzer Diagram
 ![Security Hub Compliance Analyzer Services](images/shca_diagram.png)